 remember is, start preparing early.
 If you’re contemplating selling your accounting fees in the next few years, now is the time to

-address all seven of the valuation factors described above.
-Of course, if you need any assistance please don’t hesitate to
+address all eight of the valuation factors described above.
+Of course, if you need any assistance please don’t hesitate to contact